tnxqso/wave-flex-integrator/README.md

 ## Debugging and Troubleshooting

 If you encounter issues, follow these steps to help diagnose and resolve them effectively.
+``
+### Check that Wavelog can be reached on the About tab

+On the About tab, below the title **Wavelog Station Location** you should be able to see the `Station ID`, `Station Name`, `Station Grid Square` and `Station Callsign` fetched from the configured Wavelog server's `Active Station` in `Station Setup`.
+If there is no information you should check that your Wavelog server is up and running and that your configuration is correct.
+If you change the `Active Station` in Wavelog, you will need to restart the application to fetch the new values.
+The values you see here will be used by the application in various places.

 ### Enable Debug Mode